 Did Marco Polo go to China?

 In 1271, the merchants Niccolò and Maffeo Polo left their native city of Venice and set sail for the east.
-Niccolò and Maffeo had already done business in Constantinople and in the Crimea, and they had already visited the lands of the Mongols, both in Persia and in China.
-In fact, when they returned to Europe in 1269 they carried a message from Kublai Khan to the pope in Rome, together with a request that they bring back some oil from the lamp that was burning in the Church of the Holy Sepulcher in Jerusalem.
-Having delivered the letter, and fetched the oil, they were now on their way back to the lands of the East.
+The two brothers had done business in Constantinople and in the Crimea, and they had already visited the lands of the Mongols.
+In fact, when they returned to Europe in 1269 they carried a message from Kublai Khan to the pope in Rome.
+Having delivered the letter, they were now on their way back to the East.
 They had a paiza with them, a small tablet in gold, which gave them free passage, lodgings and horses throughout Mongol lands.
 With them as they left Venice was also Niccolò’s son, Marco, who was 17 years old at the time.
-After a journey which took them to Armenia and along the caravan trails of Central Asia, they eventually reached Kublai Khan’s capital at Shangdu in 1275.

-Marco Polo was to find particular favor with the Great Khan who made him a courtier and an official.
-Marco learned to speak Mongolian together with several other languages and he traveled around the vast empire visiting lands which no European previously had seen.
+Marco Polo was to find particular favor with the Great Khan who made him an official at his court.
+He learned to speak Mongolian together with several other languages and he traveled around the vast empire visiting lands which no European previously had seen.
 His account of the splendors of the khan’s palace is particularly famous, together with his description of Kinsay, the city of Hangzhou in the south, with its 12,000 bridges, wide roads and magnificent architecture.
-Although Marco Polo was trusted by the khan, he was not free to return to Europe, and it was only when an imperial princess was to be escorted to the Ilkhanate in Persia that he saw an opportunity to escape.
-The Polos returned to Europe in 1295, twenty-four years after they originally had set sail.
 The Polos came back to Venice as wealthy men and the stories Marco told of his adventures amazed everyone who heard them.
 He was known as Il milione, referring to the millions of marvelous tales he would tell his astonished European audience.